masternodes/vps/docs/masternode_vps.md

 You get the idea, another step to a fully automated setup... ;-)

-Ping me at[contact@marsmenschen.com] (mailto:contact@marsmenschen.com) for questions and send some crypto my way if you are happy.
+Please open github issue in case of question and send some crypto my way if you are happy.

 **Have fun, this is crypto after all!**